Medications in School

 Independent Carry and Use of Medications in Secondary School Form

 Students in grades 6-12 have the option to carry and administer some prescribed and over-the counter medication during the school day and/or at school-sponsored events.
-Controlled substances and psychotropic medications may not be carried by students.
+Controlled substances and psychotropic medications may not be carried by students (except for overnight field trips with proper paperwork completed and approval of administration and nurse).

 These students will take their own medicine without any assistance from staff, except during emergencies.